Nathan-Andrews/boom/README.md

 				show boom board help
 			CMD
-				see avg and freq boards for specific CMD for all users chat [/<cmd> | cipher | decipher | edit | env | clear | timeout | help] [COMMENT] post COMMENT to the boom zone (http://<host>:BOOMPORT) use `chat` alias to be faster
+				see avg and freq boards for specific CMD for all users -
+				use this before listing input column order for the default board command chat [/<cmd> | cipher | decipher | edit | env | clear | timeout | help] [COMMENT] post COMMENT to the boom zone (http://<host>:BOOMPORT) use `chat` alias to be faster